-As 2021 rolls around the corner, habit formation will be a vital topic that many churches will address.
-Coming after a year in which, sadly, many new habits were formed that pushed people further away from relationship with God, it is imperative we teach people how to form new habits that will help them grow in their relationship with God.
+As habits have were forced to change over much of the past two years due to the global pandemic, habit formation will be a vital topic that many churches will address.
+Sadly, many new habits were formed that pushed people further away from relationship with God.
+It is imperative that disciples of Jesus form new habits that will help them grow in their relationship with God.

 Research tells us that 40% of our actions every day are not well thought out decisions, but habits in our lives.
 Think about that.
 We are on autopilot for about half of what we do.
 I have spent significant time in ministry trying to help people make good decisions.
 Lately, I’m spending far more of my time and energy going deeper trying to help people instill the habits that will automatically put them in a better position to make the right decisions.

 John Dryden said, “First we make our habits, then our habits make us.”
 We become what we do repeatedly.

 A few years ago, I discovered Charles Duhigg’s book The Power of Habit.
 This game-changing book introduced me to the idea of keystone habits.

 What is a Keystone Habit?

 A keystone habit is a habit that people introduce into their lives that unintentionally carry over into other aspects of their lives.